Abiraterone acetate (Zytiga®)

 • twitching muscles

-• feeling that your heart is beating harder or faster than usual.
+• feeling that you heart is beating harder or faster than usual.

-If you notice these symptoms, tell a doctor straight away.
+If you notice these symptoms, contact the hospital straight away on the 24-hour number.

 Risk of infection

 Abiraterone can make you more likely to get an infection.
 The most common type of infection when you are taking this drug is a urine infection.
-Some people can develop serious infections and need treatment in hospital.
-It is important to contact your doctor straight away if you have signs of infection such as:
+Some people can develop a serious and potentially life-threatening complication of an infection (sepsis) and need urgent treatment in hospital.
+If you have any of the following symptoms, contact the hospital straight away on the 24-hour number:

-• pain or discomfort when passing urine (peeing)
+• pain or discomfort when you pass urine

 • sore throat or cough